 Regardless of whether you are a real estate wholesaler or a flipper, it might be counterintuitive to you to meet with other people who you might almost consider competition.
 Well, you should forget about all that and instead adopt an abundance mindset.

 We all have our specific skillsets and resources, and more often than not you can do much better by partnering with someone.

-For example you might meet other investors who may already have access to deals, but have run out of sources for money.
-Conversely, you might meet partners who have money, who are looking to partner up with you because of your background in construction management.
+For example, you might meet other investors who may already have access to deals, but have run out of sources for money.
+Or, you might meet partners who have money, who are looking to partner up with you because of your background in construction management.

-Meet as many people successful in your favorite real estate investment strategy, and I guarantee you, that you will find an abundance of opportunity.
+Meet as many people as possible at real estate seminars, groups, and masterminds, who are successful in your favorite real estate investment strategy, and I guarantee you, that you will find an abundance of opportunity.

 Although the Internet has made it easier than ever to find real estate deals for your house flipping or real estate investment business, real estate is still very much a relationship business, and you would be well rewarded by building relationships with the types of people who frequently come across the kind of opportunities that end up being great deals.